 The importance of achieving and maintaining high standards of exclusion cannot be over emphasized.
 Many pests are opportunists and will seek out and exploit unguarded entry points in their search for food, warmth, and shelter.
-Effective exclusion is the first line of defense against pests; it is an essential part of Magic Pest Management's Pest Control Program.
+Effective exclusion is the first line of defense against pests; it is an essential part of Magic Exterminating's Pest Control Program.
 "It is much better to keep them out, than let them in ".
 This is a very simple statement, but it encapsulates the essence of exclusion.

 In New York City, exclusion against pests is ongoing and should not be thought of as a "once only" exercise.
 In all premises physical changes occur, these may be due to extensions, new roofs, installation of new plant and machinery, internal alterations with additional cable and trunking runs, etc. For example, a plumber will frequently knock a 4" hole in a wall to put a 2" pipe through; the resulting gap is never filled and a permanent entry/transfer point has been made.